JustMax7CB/JustMax7CB/README.md

 ## I'm a 3rd year software programming engineering at Sami Shamoon College of Engineering 💻
 - I'm working with Visual Studio Code, Git Bash and more...
-- I'm currenlty learning everything i can, but specificly Flutter
+- I'm currently learning everything i can, but specificly Flutter
 - Have knowledge and experience with Object Oriented Programming (OOP) and data stractures